opea-project/GenAIExamples/comps/reranks/videoqna/README.md

-# Rerank Microservice
+# Rerank Microservice with VideoQnA

+This README provides set-up instructions and comprehensive details regarding the reranking microservice with VideoQnA.
-This is a Docker-based microservice that do result rerank for VideoQnA use case.
+This microservice is designed that do result rerank for VideoQnA use case.
 Local rerank is used rather than rerank model.

 For the `VideoQnA` usecase, during the data preparation phase, frames are extracted from videos and stored in a vector database.
 To identify the most relevant video, we count the occurrences of each video source among the retrieved data with rerank function `get_top_doc`.
 This sorts the video as a descending list of names, ranked by their degree of match with the query.
 Then we could send the `top_n` videos to the downstream LVM.

+---

 ## 🚀1.
 Start Microservice with Docker